Fraser Coast Regional Council

 Resident workers - Field of qualification

-There are more resident workers qualified in Engineering and Related Technologies in the Fraser Coast Regional Council than in any other field.
+There are more resident workers (All industries) qualified in Engineering and Related Technologies in the Fraser Coast Regional Council than in any other field.

 Field of qualification presents the primary field of study for the highest qualification the person has received.
 While this is likely to have some relationship to their current occupation, this is not necessarily the case.